Goodness-of-Fit Testing for H\"older-Continuous Densities: Sharp Local Minimax Rates: Discussion

 \item {\bf Limitation for two points which are far:} Second, when $y \notin B(x,h(x))$, Assumption \eqref{simplifyingAssumption} bounds the maximum deviations of $p$ as $|p(x) - p(y)| \lesssim L\|x-y\|^\alpha$.
 This condition naturally arises for $x$ corresponding to small values of $p(x)$.
 In particular, it allows us to exclude fast variations of $p$ and $p_0$ over the tail. \end{itemize} This assumption is therefore implied by - and in fact, up to multiplicative constants, equivalent to - assuming that for any $m,M$ such that $0\leq 2(1+\cstar)m<M$ and such that the level sets $\{p\leq m\}$ and $\{p \geq M\}$ are not empty, the smallest distance between any two points in these level sets should be at least $(M/L)^{1/\alpha}$.
-This is implied by assuming that whenever $p$ has a local minimum at a point $x$ where $p(x)$ is close to $0$, then all its derivatives up to order $\lfloor \alpha \rfloor$ are null in this point.
-Therefore Assumption \eqref{simplifyingAssumption} is not very restrictive - e.g.~it is always satisfied for unimodal densities, or any densities that are monotone outside of a fixed compact, such that the ratio of the upper and lower bound of $p$ on this compact is bounded by a constant.
-Whether or not Assumption \eqref{simplifyingAssumption} can be removed remains an open question.
+This is implied by assuming that whenever $p$ has a local minimum at a point $x$ where $p(x)$ is close to $0$, then all its derivatives up to order $\lfloor \alpha \rfloor$ are zero at this point.
+We believe that Assumption \eqref{simplifyingAssumption} is not very restrictive.
+For example, it is always satisfied for unimodal densities, or any densities that are monotone outside of a fixed compact, such that the ratio of the upper and lower bound of $p$ on this compact is bounded by a constant.